awsdocs/amazon-eks-user-guide/doc_source/configure-xray.md

 # Deploy the AWS Distro for OpenTelemetry \(ADOT\) Collector for X\-Ray<a name="configure-xray"></a>

 You can deploy the AWS Distro for OpenTelemetry \(ADOT\) Collector to send traces to X\-Ray by applying a YAML configuration file\.
 This procedure downloads an example YAML file that you can apply to your cluster\.
+Make sure that you have satisfied the prerequisites and completed the procedure in [Install the AWS Distro for OpenTelemetry \(ADOT\) Operator](adot-manage.md#adot-install)\.

 1. Download the `collector-config-xray.yaml` file to your computer\.
 You can also [view the file](https://github.com/aws-observability/aws-otel-community/blob/master/sample-configs/operator/collector-config-xray.yaml) on GitHub\.